 Designed by the Inuits, this little knife has been used for everything from skinning game, to haircuts, to trimming snow blocks for igloos.
 Seal isn’t a regular part of my daily diet, but I’ve found that this curved blade excels at dicing vegetables and herbs, and trims meat as well as my pricier chef’s knife.
 The handle’s position above the blade provides a significant mechanical advantage when chopping hard vegetables and frozen foods.

 To make full use of my new knife, I made a double-sided cutting board to match the blade.
 The concave face keeps finely-chopped ingredients from spilling over the countertop.
 The flat side serves for slicing meats and cheeses.

-Instead of sandwiching the two tangs between matching wood scales, I plunge-cut the slots with a multi-tool and 3/8"-wide blade.
+Instead of sandwiching the two tangs between matching wood scales, I plunge-cut the slots with a multi-tool and 3⁄8"-wide blade.
 After layout, I drilled a series of holes, set my saw guide, and sawed out the waste.
 I then used a jigsaw blade to clean out the slot and work up to my line.
 When the tangs fit, glue them in place with epoxy.
 Temporarily mounting the exposed blade in a holder saves time (as possibly fingers) as you complete the knife.

-Make a Dishing Jig to Rout the Block
+Make a dishing jig to rout the block

-Turning the concavity might be faster, but this jig make routing a perfectly-sized dish nearly fool-proof.
-The turntable rotates on a 5/16"-dia. dowel that's glued into the base.
+Turning the concavity might be faster, but this jig makes routing a perfectly-sized dish nearly fool-proof.
+The turntable rotates on a 5⁄16"-dia. dowel that's glued into the base.
 Attaching sandpaper to the turntable prevents the block from spinning should the bit catch the block.
 Use double-stick tape or pin nails to affix the block to the turntable.
 The short runners and notched platform allow the router to ride the curve more closely.

-Routing in the Round
+Routing in the round

 You must be logged in to write a comment.
 Log In